-You may experience symptoms from your cancer or from your cancer treatments.
+You may experience symptoms from your cancer or your cancer treatments.
+Be sure to tell your cancer treatment team about any symptoms you are experiencing so they can determine if supportive or palliative care is appropriate.
 In most cases, these symptoms can be controlled with medications, exercises or other therapies to help you feel better and continue with your daily life.
 Remember:

 Ask your oncology nurse, nurse practitioner, physician assistant or doctor to talk with you about how these or other methods may help you manage symptoms of your cancer or side effects of your treatments.

 Both long-acting and short-acting pain medications are available.
 To be most effective, long-acting pain medications need to be taken before you feel the pain and are used on an ongoing basis to prevent and control pain.
 Short-acting medications can be used for immediate relief.

 Use inhalers or other medications to open up airways or reduce swelling.

 Use portable oxygen when directed by your doctor.